White Card Melbourne

 - A previous address which you believe would be on their records

-- White Card number
+- White Card number of lost / damaged card

 As you can imagine, knowing the number of your lost White Card can be tricky, so we recommend that you save your card number electronically when you receive your White Card.
 It will save you potential hassle down the road!